DEBDAVIS.ORG

 Here's some other links that will aid you help you prepare to become the Family Historian.

 You will also need to record what you find.
 I suggest a good computer program above all else.
 I have used Family Tree Maker for several years.
-Visit this site for Genealogy Shareware Programs you can try before you buy.
-Are you can visit these links of software vendors.
+I am now giving Legacy a test run since I have heard it produces nice webpages.

 SOFTWARE